dirkschumacher/armacmp/README.md

   - Speed up your code :)
   - Quickly estimate `Rcpp` speedup gain for linear algebra code
-  - Learn how R linear algebra code can be expressed in C++ using `armacmp_compile` and use the code as a starting point for further development.
+  - Learn how R linear algebra code can be expressed in C++ using `translate` and use the code as a starting point for further development.
-  - Mathematical optimization with `arma_optim`
+  - Mathematical optimization with `optimize`
   - …

 ## Installation